dickhery/Blockchain-Bingo-on-ICP/README.md

 - **@esbuild-plugins/node-globals-polyfill**: ^0.2.3
 - **rollup-plugin-polyfill-node**: ^0.13.0

-Ensure all dependencies are installed by running `npm install` in both the root and frontend directories as outlined in the [Installation](#-installation) section.
+Ensure all dependencies are installed by running `npm install` in both the root and frontend directories as outlined in the [Installation](#installation) section.

-## 🌐 Geolocation API
+## Geolocation API

-**Blockchain Bingo** relies on an IP location API for geolocation to enforce geoblocking, ensuring compliance with regional regulations.
+🌐 **Blockchain Bingo** relies on an IP location API for geolocation to enforce geoblocking, ensuring compliance with regional regulations.
 The application is configured to work with the current setup, providing a seamless experience while maintaining necessary access restrictions.

-## 🔄 Re-deployment Policy
+## Re-deployment Policy

 You're welcome to **re-deploy Blockchain Bingo** as long as you adhere to the following conditions: